Lorenzo Montanari

 Universal Declaration of Human Rights (1948)

-The 2022 International Property Rights Index, now in its sixteen edition, offers a unique perspective on the correlation between the societies and economies of 129 countries accounting for 98% of world GDP and 94% of the world’s population.
+The 2023 International Property Rights Index, now in its seventeenth edition, offers a unique perspective on the correlation between the societies and economies of 125 countries accounting for 98% of the world GDP and 94% of the world’s population.

 There are three main enduring questions behind the Index: What would the world be like without property rights?
 How would countries build and strengthen their property rights and improve their free-market economies without a fair and transparent legal and political environment?
 How would a company or a start-up defend its own trademarks and copyrights without a consolidated intellectual property rights system?
-The Index, during all these years, tried to answer these three main questions and in fact, it confirms that there is a direct and strong correlation between property rights and different dimensions of economic development.
+The Index, throughout these years, tried to answer these three main questions and in fact, it confirms that there is a direct and strong correlation between property rights and different dimensions of economic development.
 The Index includes correlations between the IPRI scores and other measures of social and economic well-being, no doubt useful for researchers and policymakers.
-It is important to highlight that this year the most robust IPRI ratings in each category were Corruption Perception Index, E-Government Development Index, Global Biotech Innovation Index, Telecommunication Infrastructure Index as well as Global Competitiveness Index.
+It is important to highlight that the IPRI shows a very strong correlation with the Global Entrepreneurship Index (0.9) showing its crucial role in driving free enterprise.
+The IPRI also shows an outstanding correlation of 0.89 with the Network Readiness Index, 0.81 with the Global Innovation Index, and 0.8 with The World Energy Trilemma Index, insisting on the appropriateness and relevance of property rights systems for emerging societies.

 The correlations affirm the indispensable role classical liberal thinkers ascribe to private property rights.
 They allow business owners, inventors, artists, and those outside the formal economy to have the true value of their assets realized, allowing them to act in their best interests – economies flourish, governance improves, and the environment benefits when property rights are clear, accessible, and enforced.
-During this pandemic time, now more than ever it is evident how innovation and intellectual property rights have played a crucial role in discovering vaccines and finding solutions to Covid-19.
-Property rights are not only one of the most important pillars of any free society but also human rights as stated in art.17 of the U.N.
+Property rights are not only one of the most important pillars of any free society, but also human rights as stated in art.17 of the U.N.
 Universal Declaration of Human Rights.

 This Index will serve as an important tool for policymakers and business communities to understand how the three main components of the property rights ecosystem (Legal and Political Environment, Physical Property Rights, and Intellectual Property Rights) interact to attract investment and nurture healthy institutions.
 As the Nobel Laureate Milton Friedman stated: “I think that nothing is so important for freedom as recognizing in the law each individual’s natural right to property and giving individuals a sense that they own something that they’re responsible for, that they have control over, and that they can dispose of.”

-On behalf of the Property Rights Alliance, I would like to thank all of those who contributed to the development of the 2022 International Property Rights Index.
-My true appreciation goes to Dr. Sary Levy-Carciente (PhD), the 2022 Hernando de Soto Fellow and author of this year’s index.
+On behalf of the Property Rights Alliance, I would like to thank all of those who contributed to the development of the 2023 International Property Rights Index.
+My true appreciation goes to Dr. Sary Levy-Carciente (Ph.D.), the 2023 Hernando de Soto Fellow and author of this year’s index.

-A special thanks to PRA Fellow Rowan Saydlowski for their great assistance and outstanding work on reviewing the IPRI and developing a communications strategy.
+A special thanks to PRA Fellows Jackson Avery and Dr. Susanna Lukacs for their great assistance and outstanding work on reviewing the IPRI and developing a communications strategy.

-Finally, a special recognition to Grover Norquist, president of Americans for Tax Reform for making this Index possible thanks to his support and commitment in promoting innovation, defending property rights and intellectual property not only in the USA but all over the world.
+Finally, a special recognition to Grover Norquist, president of Americans for Tax Reform and Tholos Foundation for making this Index possible, I thank him for his support and commitment to promoting innovation, and defending property rights and intellectual property not only in the USA but worldwide.